syedhassaanahmed/syedhassaanahmed/README.md

 ### Hi there 👋

 I'm **Hassaan** (correct, my first name is not *Syed* 😄).
-I'm a curious engineering manager with a passion for cloud-scale data and analytics.
+I'm a curious Engineering Manager with a passion for Cloud-scale Data and Analytics.
 Living and working in four countries has enabled me to operate effectively in teams with diverse backgrounds.

-In my current role at Microsoft Commercial Software Engineering (CSE), I'm leading a team of talented and hard-working developers that empower strategically important Azure customers to drive the value of intelligent cloud and edge through software engineering.
+In my current role at Microsoft Commercial Software Engineering (CSE), I'm leading a team of talented and hard-working developers that empower strategically important Azure customers to drive the value of intelligent cloud and edge through Software Engineering.

 ### Things I believe (*in no particular order*)